Polina Bayvel

-Polina Leopoldovna Bayvel (Полина Леопольдовна Байвель; born 14 April 1966) is a British engineer and academic.
+Dame Polina Leopoldovna Bayvel (Полина Леопольдовна Байвель; born 14 April 1966) is a British engineer and academic.
 She is currently Professor of Optical Communications & Networks in the Department of Electronic and Electrical Engineering at University College London.
 She has made major contributions to the investigation and design of high-bandwidth multiwavelength optical networking.

 Education and early life

 Bayvel was born into a Jewish family, and grew up in Kharkiv and Leningrad (now St. Petersburg) until 1978.
 Her father is the physicist Leopold P. Bayvel, her mother Raisa (Rachel) was a textile/pattern technologist/garment engineer and later published studies in Eastern-European Jewish history.

 She was educated in England at Hasmonean High School for Girls and University College London where she was awarded a Bachelor of Engineering degree in 1986 followed by a PhD in 1990.
 In 1990, she was awarded a Royal Society Postdoctoral Exchange Fellowship in the Fibre Optics Laboratory at the General Physics Institute of the Soviet Academy of Sciences in Moscow.